 LAT appointees should recieve training and supervision to allow them to receive a successful outcome at the end of their appointment.

-LAT appointments in Scotland have NES as their designated body, and Professor Stewart Irvine, Medical Director (or delegate) as their Responsible Officer (RO) for revalidation purposes.
+LAT appointments in Scotland have NES as their designated body, and Dr. Emma Watson, Executive Medical Director (or delegate) as their Responsible Officer (RO) for revalidation purposes.
 Further information is found on the Revalidation page.
 As a LAT, you are required to complete the annual declarations and maintain the same evidence as trainees with NTNs.

 Applicants for LAT posts, and Health Boards looking to recruit, should read the LAT Recruitment Policy for guidance to ensure they meet all Deanery requirements.
 This policy is based on the Gold Guide v6, Feb 2016.

 Advice on Skilled Worker sponsorship for approved training posts can be obtained from the NES Sponsorship Team

 Details on how to apply to UK recruitment for Foundation, General Practice and Specialty are all on the dedicated recruitment site Scottish Medical Training.